| THE NATIONAL AMERICAN GLASS CLUB |

 Left: Pressed dish, 3 7/8 in. dia.
-1 in. deep, maker unknown, with fired on lettering "The National Early American Glass Club 1935"
+1 in. deep, Heisey Glass Co.
+"SATURN OPTIC", with fired on lettering "The National Early American Glass Club 1935"

 Right: Pressed window medallion, 3 1/4 in. dia., commemorating NAGC 70-th Anniversary, Art Reed, Sweetwater Glass, DeLancey, NY